 For further information, read Group Work That Works.

-Strategy 8: Build Students’ Self-Efficacy
+8. Build Students’ Self-Efficacy

 Self-efficacy refers to a student’s belief about their ability to successfully complete a task.
-It is situation specific.
+It is situation-specific.
 For example, a student may feel confident that they can dance well on stage but be insecure about public speaking.

 Hattie & Marzano both found that students’ self-efficacy had a substantial impact on how well they did at school.
 Students who:

-Marzano & Hattie In a Nutshell
+Marzano & Hattie in a Nutshell

 John Hattie and Robert Marzano have each conducted significant reviews of what works best in the classroom.